Tomorrowland (Mad Men): Plot

 It is October 1965.
 Faye enters Don's apartment and bedroom early one morning.
 Faye tells Don that he needs to tell other people the truth about himself.
 Don is apprehensive due to a morning business meeting and a flight to California.
 Later that morning, Don Draper and Pete Campbell are meeting with the American Cancer Society to discuss potential ideas for a campaign.
 The board is receptive and as the meeting breaks up, Don strikes up a conversation with an executive from Dow Chemical.
 Later, while debriefing at SCDP, Roger Sterling, Don, and Pete try to convince Ken Cosgrove to invite his future father-in-law to a round of golf with Pete and a senior executive from Dow Chemical, who is on the board at the ACS.
 Cosgrove declines and insists that he keeps his work and private lives separate.
 Later in the morning, Lane Pryce gives Joan a promotion, adding that it is only a title but promising a raise when the firm has more money.

 Don has arranged to take his kids with him on a business trip to California and then to Disneyland for a vacation.
 Meanwhile, Carla permits Glen Bishop to say goodbye to Sally, as Betty and Henry plan to move to the nearby town of Rye.
-Betty, upon finding Glen in her house, tells Carla to leave and pays her what is due, effectively firing her.
+Betty, upon finding Glen in her house, fires Carla, and tells her to leave without saying goodbye to the children.
 Betty then phones Don and informs him that she has fired Carla and does not want her to accompany Don and the kids to California.
-Don then asks his secretary Megan to find him a suitable babysitter.
-When she fails to find someone on such short notice, Don impulsively asks Megan to accompany them and take care of his children while he attends to business.
+Unable to get a babysitter on such short notice, Don impulsively asks Megan to accompany them and take care of his children while he attends to business.